Jump to our 4 top-rated corded electric lawn mowers

 • Long assembly time

-• Drive lever is very stiff
+• The drive lever is very stiff

 • The black cable is hard to see

 If you're after a solid, no-frills mower, this Stihl electric lawn mower does the basics very well.
+It takes 205 minutes to fully charge – one of the slowest charge times on test, but cuts approximately 250 square metres on a single charge.
 I found its design well thought-out with an adjustable, folding handle for storage and a handy cable relief clip.
-It has five cutting heights from 25-65mm, which are simple to change with a single lever.
+It features a cutting width of 46cm, which is one of the widest on test.
+It has five cutting heights from 25-65mm, and they're simple to change with a single lever.
 The grass box opens right up for easy emptying, and there's an indicator that lets you know when it's full.
-It felt sturdy and moved smoothly across my grass, but I found the drive lever a bit uncomfortable and stiff.
-It also took me the longest to assemble out of all the mowers I tested.
-Kay Maguire

 RRP: £179